 We continued to review our responsible business policies and processes within the firm during FY2013 to help improve our governance frameworks and to ensure we provided formal opportunities for our employees to talk about important workplace issues.
 We ascertained that no updates to our responsible business policies were required at this time.

 Building on a review of our corporate contributions policies in FY2012, we standardized definitions, current spending and decision making frameworks at a local level in FY2013.
 This work has helped to improve communications with stakeholders and to enhance transparency related to our decision-making processes.

 A key component of our overall CR strategy is supporting strong ethical and transparent business practices across the entire enterprise and all that we do.
 One of the ways we do this is by developing our people’s responsible leadership skills, but we have numerous other initiatives.
 These include:

 We also have an ethics and business conduct leader who provides oversight to our reporting processes.
 Each year, all of our people are required to participate in interactive independence training sessions as well as complete an annual confirmation with respect to their personal responsibilities as they relate to independence and firm compliance.
-In FY2012, we achieved a 100% completion of compliance confirmation (FY2011: 99.8%).
+In FY2013 we achieved a 100% completion of compliance confirmation (FY2012: 100%).

 Our role in creating a sustainable society

-We are also proud to have achieved accreditation from the American National Standards Institute (ANSI) as a Greenhouse Gas Verification body in FY2012, as well as accreditation as a certification body for the Forest Stewardship Council Chain of Custody Standard.
+We are also proud to have achieved accreditation from the American National Standards Institute (ANSI) as a Greenhouse Gas Verification body, as well as accreditation as a certification body for the Forest Stewardship Council Chain of Custody Standard.

-As a way to help lead conversations related to our corporate responsibility initiatives and the ways we’ve integrated this into our business operations, we launched the following initiatives in FY2012:
+As a way to help lead conversations related to our corporate responsibility initiatives and the ways we’ve integrated this into our business operations, we launched the following conversations in FY2013: